Georgian opposition celebrates as both sides see victory

 “I voted for peace and stability,” Georgy Ugrekhelidze, 76.
 “I want this government to carry out what it has started.”

-Police used teargas, rubber bullets and water cannons to disperse protesters in Tbilisi in November 2007.
+Police used teargas, rubber bullets and water cannon to disperse protesters in Tbilisi in November 2007.
 Security forces again cracked down on protesters in 2010 after opponents occupied a central square.

-Georgia’s Central Election Commission said there were no grave violations during the voting on Monday, but a confrontation did erupt in the central town of Khashuri late Monday night after ballots were counted.

-Citing an observer, Transparency International Georgia said armed men forced their way into two polling places in Khashuri and, in one of them, a protocol that had shown Georgian Dream winning more votes was replaced by one making UNM the winner.
+Additional reporting by Nino Ivanishvili; Writing by Steve Gutterman; Editing by Timothy Heritage and Myra MacDonald